University of Naples Federico II

-In October 2016 the university hosted the first ever Apple IOS Developer Academy and in 2018 the Cisco Digital Transformation Lab.
+In October 2016, the university hosted the first ever Apple iOS Developer Academy and in 2018 the Cisco Digital Transformation Lab.
+It occupies the second position among the major universities (> 40,000 students) of the Italian universities system (third position if the online Pegaso University, also from Naples, is included).

 History

-The university of Naples Federico II was founded by emperor of the Holy Roman Empire Frederick II on 5 June 1224.
+The university of Naples Federico II was founded by the king of Sicily and Holy Roman Emperor Frederick II on 5 June 1224.
 It is the world's oldest state-supported institution of higher education and research.
 One of the most famous students was Roman Catholic theologian and philosopher Thomas Aquinas.